dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

-import matplotlib.pyplot as plt import seaborn as sns from sklearn.impute import SimpleImputer
+import matplotlib.pyplot as plt import seaborn as sns from sklearn.impute import SimpleImputer from sklearn import preprocessing as p from sklearn.decomposition import PCA

 # magic word for producing visualizations in notebook
 %matplotlib inline